 Whether a project seeks to revitalise derelict land or unused buildings, or create a pop-up urban park, placemaking is all about creating added value for the users and the environment.
 In cooperation with locals and other parties involved, designing the public space is all about creating a place where people want to spend their time.
 This makes placemaking a dynamic ingredient in place branding, even before the site has completed its grand transformation.

 As you can see, placemaking is interwoven with marketing.
 Because, for a place or building to win people’s hearts and minds, it must be – or be on the way to becoming – a place that holds meaning and relevance for them.
 A place that acts like a magnet.
-In our exhaustive place branding trajectories, we also set aside scope for placemaking – sometimes a very small-scale or very temporary project, sometimes a large, semi-permanent intervention.
+In our exhaustive place branding trajectories, we also widen our scope for placemaking – sometimes through a very small-scale or very temporary project, sometimes a large, semi-permanent intervention.

 What’s our approach?

 Many of the areas we work in contain stretches of public space in dire need of extra love and attention.
 Turning such places into fantastic spaces doesn’t need to be complicated or expensive.
 And doesn’t have to happen at an A-list location, either.
 In fact, the most incredible places were created on limited budgets, and in the most unexpected locations.
 When involved with large-scale placemaking trajectories, we work with specialist partner agencies.